L. P. Hartley: Editor and reviewer

 Oxford Poetry first published Hartley's work in 1920 and 1922.
 During this time, he edited Oxford Outlook with Gerald Howard and A. B. B. Valentine, publishing work by L. A. G. Strong, Edmund Blunden, John Strachey, and Maurice Bowra.
-His own essays, short stories, and reviews were also included in its pages.
+His essays, short stories, and reviews were included in its pages.

 In this early part of his career, Hartley spent most of his time broadening his social life.
 He was introduced by Huxley to Lady Ottoline Morrell, who welcomed him into her famed literary circle.
 Kitchin, with whom he had been reunited at Oxford, introduced him to Cynthia Asquith, who became a lifelong friend.
 He also met the writer and socialite Elizabeth Bibesco, whose support and status catapulted Hartley into aristocratic British circles.
-Although he enjoyed rapid social success, his career as a writer failed to take off, and he was unhappy.
+Although he enjoyed rapid social success, his career as a writer was slow to take off.

 After his years at Oxford, Hartley worked as a book reviewer.
-He wrote articles for multiple publications, such as The Spectator, Saturday Review, and The Nation and Athenaeum.
-His favourite publication to write for was The Sketch.
+He wrote articles for multiple publications, such as The Spectator, Saturday Review, The Nation and Athenaeum, and The Sketch.
 Hartley was praised extensively for his critical, steady, and wise reviews.
 However, the large number of books he had to read distracted him from his goal to write novels.